Michael Augustine (bishop): Episcopal ministry at Diocese of Vellore (1981–92)

-Bishop S. Michael Augustine was the Bishop of Vellore for 10 years and 11 months.
-During his tenure of office, about 100 churches and chapels were built; seven new parishes were erected, six convents and dispensaries and three high schools were opened, and five elementary schools were upgraded to middle schools.
+Augustine was the Bishop of Vellore for almost 11 years.
+During his time there, almost 100 churches and chapels were built, along with six convents and dispensaries and three high schools, and five elementary schools were upgraded to middle schools.

 He noticed that many Catholics do not hold high positions.
 To improve this, he started summer coaching classes for the students who finished school.
 These coaching classes helped many people get into medicine, nursing, engineering and other technical training.
 He also established a scholarship fund for professional studies.
 He believed children should have a strong foundation in their education, so he started coaching classes for high school children.
 The coaching classes were conducted for a month.
 The whole expenses were met by the projects and Diocesan contributions.

 To foster local vocations, he started a minor seminary at Pathiavaram.
 As the Tamil Nadu Bishops decided to have the college education as minimum qualification for major seminary admission, a seminary was started at Koviloor so that the students can attend Sacred Heart College, Tirupattur.
 He was transferred and promoted as Archbishop of Pondicherry and Cuddalore on 24 March 1992.
 He remained administrator of Vellore Diocese till 25 June 1992.

 Episcopal ministry at Archdiocese of Pondicherry and Cuddalore (1992–2004)

-Pope John Paul II elevated Bishop Michael Augustine of Vellore as Archbishop of Pondicherry and Cuddalore on 18 February 1992 and he was installed as Archbishop of Pondicherry and Cuddalore on 25 June 1992.During his 12 years of episcopacy, he laid foundations for 2 new vicariates and 14 new parishes, and he invited 13 new religious congregations to work in the Archdiocese.
+Pope John Paul II elevated Augustine as Archbishop of Pondicherry and Cuddalore on 18 February 1992 and he was installed as Archbishop of Pondicherry and Cuddalore on 25 June 1992.
+During his 12 years of episcopacy, he laid foundations for 2 new vicariates and 14 new parishes, and he invited 13 new religious congregations to work in the Archdiocese.

 After 12 years of pastoral care in Pondicherry, he submitted his resignation citing medical reasons and Pope John Paul II accepted his resignation from the Metropolitan See of Pondicherry and Cuddalore on 10 June 2004.
 However, he remained as the Apostolic Administrator of the Archdiocese until 5 July 2004, the day of the canonical possession of his successor.

 Post retirement

-After his retirement as Archbishop of Pondicherry and Cuddalore, Archbishop Michael Augustine stayed in his retirement home which is behind Holy Family Church, Keezhputhupattu in the outskirts of Pondicherry near Kalapet.
+After his retirement as Archbishop of Pondicherry and Cuddalore, Augustine stayed in his retirement home which is behind Holy Family Church, Keezhputhupattu in the outskirts of Pondicherry near Kalapet.
 During these years, Fr.A.J.C Lawrence (his nephew and clergy of Pondicherry) also helped him.

 He composed two books of Psalms during this period namely "The Psalm of a Priest" and "The Psalm of a Bishop."